Lexx: Writing

 Donovan had trouble finding writers for the show as most resided in Hollywood and outside of his budget.
 He eventually came across Lex Gigeroff and Jeffrey Hirschfield, calling them "gems in the rough".
-Jeffrey had a background in theatre and acting, but was unable to find work and on the verge of abandoning the industry entirely until he met Paul, while Lex was working odd acting jobs in Halifax.
+Hirschfield had a background in theatre and acting, but was unable to find work and on the verge of abandoning the industry entirely until he met Paul, while Gigeroff was working odd acting jobs in Halifax.

 Donovan described the thought process behind the show as "Dirty Dozen meets Alien or Beavis and Butt-Head".
 He also found inspiration in Fires on the Plain and Dark Star and considers the show to be a homage to Space Precinct.
 Many of the crew were also fans of Red Dwarf.
 Donovan found that many science fiction films and shows at the time were too serious and wanted to create something more "fun" with a higher production value, sexual motifs, and aspects of dark humour, which Hirschfield says comes from the desensitization of violence in Halifax, citing clubbing harp seals as an example.
 They rejected making the series scientifically accurate or logical, with writer Hirschfield explaining, "We only wanted enough science to get us through the stories.
 The Lexx has a particle accelerator, and that's all you need to know.
 We don't want to bother with dilithium crystals.
 The Lexx gets its fuel from eating.
 Simple enough."
 They openly acknowledged the large amount of sex and violence present within the script, with Gigeroff admitting that he "[wants] teenage boys to pull off to Zev's poster."
 When asked about Zev's appearance and the amount of sexual content, Gigeroff responded that "I think we have far too puritanical notions about sex.
 Sex is fun, sex is good, and I hope we can get a lot of it in the show."
 He also addressed the criticism he received from the Halifax film community about the sexual content, joking "God, you can't even show a woman as a sex object without someone thinking it's bad."
-The Lexx's name was formed by finding a word that would work well in all languages without translation, and it doubled as a pun on Lex Gigeroff's name.
+The Lexxs name was formed by finding a word that would work well in all languages without translation, and it doubled as a pun on Lex Gigeroff's name.

 The scripts for "Super Nova" and "Feeding Pattern" were changed several times during shooting.
 Ron Oliver, a writer for "Super Nova", says "When I first got the script, it was all over the place because the writers had hit a wall with it.
 The main characters were these buffoons.
 That probably works on paper, but the audience needed something to hold on to.
 So that had to be tidied up a bit by adding some motivation for these characters."
 Scripts for season two were commissioned before season one premiered.